 No, you should not attend the hospital.

-You can read more about COVID-19 isolation on the Australian Government Department of Health website.
+You can read more about COVID-19 isolation on the Victorian Government Department of Health website.

 About coronavirus (COVID-19) - Department of Health and Human Services

 COVID-19 advice for the public - World Health Organisation

 Coronavirus (COVID-19) isolation guidance - Department of Health